SwathiVinod19/wassup-weather/README.md

 A screenshot with search history

 #### Links to the repository and the deployed page
+Link to the repository:  https://github.com/SwathiVinod19/wassup-weather Link to the deployed page : https://swathivinod19.github.io/wassup-weather/

 ##### Acknowledgements and references
 I found this project especially challenging.
 It took me a long time to fetch the data and to understand server side API.
 I would like to thank my tutor Alexis Gonzalis for the guidance and support.
+I was struggling with making the page dynamic and he helped me with the web api code in javascript.
+With his help, I was able to change the code to a more dynamic one.
-I read through the content in websites and watched my class videos, got support from peers to understand some concepts. https://openweathermap.org/api https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch https://www.w3schools.com/jsref/prop_win_localstorage.asp
+Along with this, I read through the content in websites and watched class videos, got support from peers to understand some concepts.

+https://openweathermap.org/api
+https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch
+https://www.w3schools.com/jsref/prop_win_localstorage.asp